-7. Do participants have to be sitting at their computers to complete mobile tests?
+7. Do contributors have to be sitting at their computers to complete mobile tests?

-No. Mobile tests may be completed anywhere that’s safe and legal to use a mobile device (i.e. never while driving).
-Participants are not "tethered" to a computer.
-This means a participant can freely move about and test anywhere from the park to the couch at home.
+No. Mobile tests may be completed anywhere that's safe and legal to use a mobile device (i.e., never while driving).
+Contributors are not tethered to a computer.
+This means a contributor can freely move about and test anywhere, from the park to the couch at home.

 8. Do I need to change how I structure test tasks or questions for mobile?

 Yes.
-Avoid written answers when possible.
-Instead, have people speak them aloud.
+Avoid written answers whenever possible.
+Instead, have people speak aloud their answers.

-Additionally, keep tasks simple, and avoid unnecessary numerous or complex sets of tasks, as participants may have trouble following them.
-Participants will navigate back and forth from the task/question interface and the website or app.
+Additionally, keep tasks simple, and avoid unnecessary numerous or complex sets of tasks as contributors may have trouble following them.
+Contributors will navigate back and forth between the task/question interface and the website or app.
 As a result, they will not have the task text readily available at all times.

-9. What participant demographics are available for mobile testing?
+9. What contributor demographics are available for mobile testing?

-You'll have the same participant demographic options as you do with desktop studies.
+You'll have the same contributor demographics options as you do with desktop studies.

 10. Can I test other companies' apps?

 Yes, you can conduct competitor app studies.
-You'll just need to provide the app's URL for test participants to download.
+You'll just need to provide the app's URL for test contributors to download.

-On Android tests, you will see where the participant taps and swipes when interacting with your experience.
-With iOS tests, you will see these gestures unless the "Native Browser" recording option is selected.
-In that case, you will see the recording of the screen without these details.
+On Android tests, you will see where the contributor taps and swipes when interacting with your experience.

-12. What happens when a participant runs out of space on their phone?
+13. What happens when a contributor runs out of space on their phone?

 The app will crash and the recording will be lost.
-Our recorder checks to make sure the user has 400MB free, enough for a 20-minute test.
-If you're planning a longer recording, screen for participants who have enough free memory on their device.
-If this happens to a UserTesting panel participant, we'll re-run the test for you with a new participant.
+Our recorder checks to make sure the user has 400MB of free space, enough for a 20-minute test.
+If you're planning a longer recording, screen for contributors who have enough free memory on their device.
+If this happens to a UserTesting Contributor Network contributor, we'll rerun the test for you with a new contributor.

-13. Can I specify that the participants need to be in a certain location to do a test?
+14. Can I specify that the contributors need to be in a certain location to do a test?

 Yes, but you need to keep some things in mind.
-If you ask for a general location that the participant would normally be in during the day, they will probably be willing to do that with no special incentive (for example, "take this test outdoors in direct sunlight so we can check how visible the screen is").
+If you ask for a general location that the contributor would normally be at during the day, they will probably be willing to do that with no special incentive (for example, "take this test outdoors in direct sunlight so we can check how visible the screen is").

-However, if you ask the user to make a special trip somewhere in order to take your test (for example, "drive to the grocery store to take this test"), they may not accept the test without proper incentive.
-For these location-specific tests, you should have a UserTesting subscription with research hours.
-We'll recruit test participants willing to go to a specified location and will pay them extra compensation for the time involved.
+However, if you ask the user to make a special trip somewhere in order to take your test (for example, "drive to the grocery store to take this test."), they may not accept the test without proper incentive.
+For these location-specific tests, we recommend having a UserTesting subscription with research hours.
+We'll recruit contributors willing to go to a specified location and will pay them extra compensation for the time involved.